-The Public Fund Management Committee has released funding to successful student applications for 2024.
+The Public Fund Management Committee wish to welcome applications for 2025.

 The Skyrail Rainforest Foundation offers funding to support student research that enhances the protection of tropical rainforests through better understanding and sustainable practices.

-To be considered for funding, projects must be compatible with the Foundation's vision and funding guidelines that are set by the Public Fund Management Committee.
+To be considered for funding in 2025, projects must be compatible with the Foundation's vision and the funding guidelines set by the Public Fund Management Committee.

 Students that have received funding from the foundation are required to submit regular progress reports throughout their research.